 Admittedly, there exist computer programs for doing almost everything nowadays.
 But they are usually overkill and consume a fair amount of memory or disk space.
 As an alternative in many instances, a simple DOS script would get the same work done, with greater opportunities for automation.
 Before GUI operating systems and applications were created and distributed through the marketplace, DOS scripts were the only way to accomplish repetitious Windows tasks without losing one's sanity or fingertips.

-Due to space limitations, we cannot explain in this article all of the techniques for writing DOS scripts (in fact, there are entire books devoted to that subject), but we will consider how to get started, and how to discover the commands available.
-We will also examine a couple easy examples.
+Due to space limitations, I cannot explain in this article all of the techniques for writing DOS scripts (in fact, there are entire books devoted to that subject), but I will consider how to get started, and how to discover the commands available.
+I will also examine a couple easy examples.

 Begin with the Basics